pranay2063/CS17/OS/README.md

    Dispatcher -

-                       handles transition from ready to running state
+                       handles transition from ready to running state (Context Switching)

    Time variants related to a process -